 Average Cost Per Yard of Topsoil

 Some retailers sell topsoil in 40-pound bags, ranging from $2 to $6 per bag, depending on ingredients, and you can pay twice that for premium topsoils.
 A 40-pound bag contains up to 1 cubic foot of topsoil, depending on its moisture content and the type of organic material.
-There are 27 cubic feet in a cubic yard, so bagged topsoil costs a minimum of $54 per cubic yard of topsoil.
+There are 27 cubic feet in a cubic yard, so bagged topsoil costs around $55 per cubic yard of topsoil.
 At this rate, purchasing topsoil in bags is only suitable for very small areas.
 For example, to cover 1,000 square feet to a depth of 4 inches for a new garden or lawn, you will need 12 cubic yards of topsoil.

 Prices for bulk topsoil vary across the country, ranging from about $10 to $60 per cubic yard, not including delivery.
 Double that price to include the average delivery charge, which means delivered bulk topsoil is typically $20 to $120 per cubic yard.
 The price per cubic yard may decrease with larger quantities.
 To calculate the amount of topsoil you need, factor in the planting area and depth of soil you need.
 When ordering, verify whether the delivery charge is included.
 Homeowners typically spend $710 to 1,038 for a topsoil delivery.
 Your topsoil will probably be dumped in the driveway, so expect to have to cart it by wheelbarrow to the parts of the yard where it's needed.